sonicaj/tn_mcp/DOCUMENTATION_GUIDE.md

 # TrueNAS Middleware

 This repository uses an MCP documentation server for Code Claude integration.
-Configure the `truenas-docs` MCP server in Code Claude for full documentation access.
+Configure the `truenas-docs-tools` MCP server in Code Claude for full documentation access.

 See: https://github.com/[your-org]/tn_mcp for setup instructions.
 ```